A moth so large that it struggles to fly has been found at a school in Australia!

 Imagine taking this for a quick stroll!
 Zeus is the tallest recorded dog ever to have lived.

 He was an amazing 111.8cm tall, which is about the same height as a donkey.
-When he stood up on his back legs, he was over 7 feet tall!
+When standing up on his back legs, he was over 7 ft tall!

-This gentle giant weighed about the same as an average man of 5 foot 11 inches, so certainly stood out from the crowd compared to other canine companions.
+This gentle giant weighed about the same as an average 5ft 11 inch tall man, so certainly stood out from the crowd when it came to his canine companions.

-Sadly, he passed away of old age in 2014, but he still holds on to his title.
+Sadly, he passed away of old age in 2014.

 Ludo is a Maine Coon, which is a breed of cat known for their size.
-Ludo measures a huge 118.33 cm and - as you can see from the picture - he is certainly a big creature to try to pick up!
+Ludo measures a huge 118.33cm and - as you can see from the picture - he is certainly a big creature to try to cuddle!

-His owner Kelsey has to put him into a dog carrier box when they travel because he wont fit into one designed for cats.
+His owner Kelsey uses a dog carrier when they travel because he won't fit into one designed for cats.

 We couldn't do a list of big animals without giving a mention to these creatures.